almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 Yes there are several.
 Check out the [Resources](/resources) page for a list of people and communities that exist.

+### I want to get a job in the United States, but getting constantly rejected.
+What is the reason?

+The reason for rejections may be due to immigration and not your work skills.
+The immigration process, in particular for a company to sponsor you, is an expensive one.
+From previous conversations with a former coworker, the filing and attorney fees can easily run about $15,000 USD.
+Also visas have to be renewed every 5 to 10 years depending on your status, elgibility, and other requirements.

+For that reason, some companies do not hire people that require sponsorship.
+Other companies do hire people that require sponsorship, because they have in house teams that are familiar with the immigration process and have large number of sponsored employees.

+Those that are coming to the US trying to get a work visa and sponsorship, I advise that while they are applying for jobs in the US, to become familiar with the work visa and immigration process of the US.
+Immigration is a very touchy subject and one missed deadline or wrong paperwork being filed could result in you getting deported or no longer being able to work in the US.
+More informaiton about this can be found on the
+<a href="https://www.uscis.gov/working-in-the-united-states" target="_blank">USCIS website</a>.

 ### Other Resources

 I wrote a